-%

-Estimated floating 39,93

-capital ,

-l I

-A.10 particular, the f any restriction on the tra existence of any restriction s on the market.
+A.10 Give details of any restriction on the transfer of securities or voting rights.
+Indicate, in particular, the existence of any restrictions on the takeover of the company by means of share purchases on the market.

-V NI - W

-$\mathbf{Yes} \; \square$ No X

-A.11 ner the General Sharehold event a public takeover bid
+A.11 Indicate whether the General Shareholders' Meeting has agreed to take neutralisation measures to prevent a public takeover bid by virtue of the provisions of Act 6/2007.

-Yes □ No X

-If applicable, on may be lifted. explain the measures adopt ed and the terms unde er which these restrictions
+If applicable, explain the measures adopted and the terms under which these restrictions may be lifted.

-A.12 2 Indicate wheth European Unio er the company has issued on. securities not traded in a regulated market of the
+A.12 Indicate whether the company has issued securities not traded in a regulated market of the European Union.

-Yes □ No X

-If so, identify obligations the the various classes of sharey confer. res and, for each class of shares, the rights and
+If so, identify the various classes of shares and, for each class of shares, the rights and obligations they confer.

-GEN NERAL SHAR EHOLDERS' MEETING
+B GENERAL SHAREHOLDERS' MEETING

-B.1 established in quorum required for const the company's Bylaws. rums established in the Span Describe how it diff fers from the system of
+B.1 Indicate the quorum required for constitution of the General Shareholders' Meeting established in the company's Bylaws.
+Describe how it differs from the system of minimum quorums established in the Spanish Limited Liability Companies Law.

-Yes □ No X

-B.2 as applicable, describe any orate resolutions and the ± • •
+B.2 Indicate and, as applicable, describe any differences between the Company's system of adopting corporate resolutions and the framework established in the Spanish Limited Liability Companies Law.